Reed-CompBio/spras/docs/timeout.rst

  Timeouts
 ##########

-SPRAS allows for per-algorithm timeouts, specified under the global configuration file.
-For example, to give the AllPairs algorithm a 1 day
+The SPRAS global configuration can take optional per-algorithm timeouts.
-timeout:
+For example, to give the AllPairs algorithm a 1 day timeout:

 .. code:: yaml